andregasser/bigbone/pull_request_template.md

 # Mandatory Checklist

-- [ ] My change follows the projects coding style
 - [ ] I ran `gradle check` and there were no errors reported
 - [ ] I have performed a self-review of my code
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All tests pass locally with my changes
-- [ ] KDoc added to all public methods
+- [ ] I have added KDoc documentation to all public methods

 # Optional Things To Check

 The items below are some more things to check before asking other people to review your code.

-- In case you worked on new features: Did you also implement the reactive endpoint (bigbone-rx)?
+- In case you worked on a new feature: Did you also implement the reactive endpoint (bigbone-rx)?
-- In case you added new *Methods classes: Did you also add it to `MastodonClient`?
+- In case you added new `*Methods` classes: Did you also reference it in the `MastodonClient` main class?
-- In case you worked on endpoints: Please mention in the PR that [API Coverage](https://github.com/andregasser/bigbone/wiki/Mastodon-API-Coverage) page needs to be updated (if needed)
+- Did you also update the documentation in the `/docs` folder (e.g. API Coverage page)?